 If you are going to Tibet on a tour with us, all you have to do is to provide us with a clear copy of your passport and Chinese visa.
 The Permit fee is included in the tour price.
 If your trip includes Tibet and you choose to apply for the Chinese visa on your own, you must contact us before submitting your visa application.

 We are unable to help independent travellers or those going to Tibet with other travel companies.

 - Chinese Visa Application Form

 - Chinese Visa Offices in Canada and USA

 Visa fee US$25

-Effective February 1, 2017, visitors from 40 countries including the United States and Great Britain will be able to apply for Vietnam visa online at https://evisa.xuatnhapcanh.gov.vn/ and https://www.xuatnhapcanh.gov.vn/.
+Effective February 1, 2017, visitors from 40 countries including the United States, Canada, Australia and Great Britain will be able to apply for Vietnam visa online at https://evisa.xuatnhapcanh.gov.vn/ and https://www.xuatnhapcanh.gov.vn/.
 Letter of Approval (see below) is not required.
-Unfortunately, this service is not yet available to Canadians and Australians.

 Although you may apply through a Vietnamese embassy prior to arrival, we advise against it because visa on arrival is simple and more cost-effective.
 The fee must be paid in US dollars and in cash only – no other currency or form of payment is accepted.